genesisweb/valet-linux-plus/readme.md

 ## Custom Valet Drivers

 You can write your own Valet "driver" to serve PHP applications running on another framework or CMS that is not natively supported by Valet.
-When you install Valet+, a `~/.valet/Drivers` directory is created which contains a `SampleValetDriver.php` file.
+When you install Valet Linux+, a `~/.valet/Drivers` directory is created which contains a `SampleValetDriver.php` file.
 This file contains a sample driver implementation to demonstrate how to write a custom driver.
 Writing a driver only requires you to implement three methods: `serves`, `isStaticFile`, and `frontControllerPath`.

 All three methods receive the `$sitePath`, `$siteName`, and `$uri` values as their arguments.
 The `$sitePath` is the fully qualified path to the site being served on your machine, such as `/Users/Lisa/Sites/my-project`.
 The `$siteName` is the "host" / "site name" portion of the domain (`my-project`).
 The `$uri` is the incoming request URI (`/foo/bar`).

-Once you have completed your custom Valet+ driver, place it in the `~/.valet/Drivers` directory using the `FrameworkValetDriver.php` naming convention.
+Once you have completed your custom Valet Linux+ driver, place it in the `~/.valet/Drivers` directory using the `FrameworkValetDriver.php` naming convention.
 For example, if you are writing a custom valet driver for WordPress, your file name should be `WordPressValetDriver.php`.

-Let's take a look at a sample implementation of each method your custom Valet+ driver should implement.
+Let's take a look at a sample implementation of each method your custom Valet Linux+ driver should implement.

 #### The `serves` Method